emirtotic/portfolio-site/src/data/about.md

 # Intro

-I am a passionate programmer with an interest in technology that has lasted since childhood.
-Combining knowledge in programming with experience in music and sports, I am developing as a professional who values teamwork and perseverance.
-I graduated in Computer Science and currently work as a software engineer at Hyperoptic in Belgrade.
-I have 4 years of experience as a Java developer and continuously invest in my education through further training in Java programming and hands-on projects.
-My goal is to find a position that will allow me further growth and the opportunity to apply my skills in a professional environment.
+I’m a dedicated software engineer with a long-standing passion for technology, nurtured since childhood.
+With a background in both music and sports, I bring discipline, creativity, and resilience into my professional life.
+I hold a degree in Computer Science and currently work at Hyperoptic in Belgrade, where I contribute to the development of robust internal systems.
+Over the past 5+ years, I’ve specialized in backend development using Java (Spring Boot), with a growing focus on Rust for high-performance applications.
+I’m committed to continuous learning through both formal training and hands-on experience.
+My goal is to join a team where I can keep evolving technically, contribute to meaningful projects, and apply my skills in a dynamic, product-focused environment.

 # Some History